Hmrinal/WineQualityTesting/README.md

 # WineQualityTesting

+A dataset is taken which is saved as ```winequality-red.csv```.
+First step is to import the necessary libraries like pandas, sklearn, numpy, etc. After this the dataset is read using read_csv and subsequently the feature extraction takes place.
+Visualization of featues is done using the heatmap.

+A heat map is data analysis software that uses color the way a bar graph uses height and width: as a data visualization tool.

  ### Features taken into consideration:
 - fixed acidity : sort most acids involved with wine or fixed or nonvolatile (do not evaporate readily)
 - volatile acidity: sort the amount of acetic acid in wine, which at too high of levels can lead to an unpleasant, vinegar taste